-Overview of Burnsville
+Overview of Burnsville, MN

-Burnsville Apartments and Cost of Living
+Burnsville MN Apartments & Cost of Living:

-Apartments in Burnsville Work and Study
+Apartments in Burnsville MN Work & Study

 Some of Burnsville's largest employers include Cub Foods, Goodrich Sensor Systems and Fairview Ridges Hospital.
-Burnsville's largest employer to date is its own public school system, which includes one high school, seven junior high schools and 10 elementary schools.
+Burnsville's largest employer to date is its own public school system, which includes one high school, seven junior high schools, and 10 elementary schools.
 It's also a short drive from larger attractions and retail shops including the Mall of America.

 For those looking to continue their education or who have children nearing college age, keep in mind when looking for Burnsville apartments that there are very few colleges and universities in the city of Burnsville.
 Colleges in Burnsville include National American College and Regency Beauty Institute, both which offer certificate programs.
 Close by in Minneapolis is the University of Minneapolis, Twin Cities, if you're looking to attend a larger university.